Louisa4124/Cub3d/README.md

 - Different texture based on wall orientation
 - POV (Point Of View) deplacement with WASD key
 - POV z-rotation with ← and →
-- Parsing of .cub map (see requirement in [cub3d.subject.pdf](https://www.github.com/Louisa4124/Cub3d/blob/main/cub3d.subject.pdf))
+- Parsing of .cub map
 - Color of floor and ceilling